robertdfrench/portunusd/CONTRIBUTING.md

 bottom of the list.
 If you have updated a file previously, make sure the year is current.

-For example, if your name is "Marsha P. Johnson" and the year is 2030, you would add your copyright notice like so:
+For example, if your name is "Portunus D. Crab" and the year is 2030, you would add your copyright notice like so:

 ```rust